felix-engelmann/photron-linux-sdk/README.md

 After opening the camera, it uses `test_all(dev);` to get the current parameters and print them to stdout.

 Using a [bat script](windows/loop.bat) we ran all getters and dumped the result to the camera fastapi.
 On every connection, the simulated camera returned slightly different values.
 The messages sent are in the same format as the `og_responses` in [dialog.py](simulator/dialog.py) together with the output of the windows script are available in the `dump` directory.
+Some preliminary processing is available in this [notebook](notebooks/registers.ipynb)

 A preliminary correlation between values and parameter setting started in this [notebook](notebooks/correlate.ipynb)